 Since the outbreak, about 91% of HR leaders have implemented work from home strategy, but the biggest challenges are stemming from the lack of technology infrastructure and lack of comfort with new ways of working, according to Gartner.

 The business leaders need to adopt solutions in the short term to help boost their team’s productivity, including general communication tools for identifying use case requirements, apps, file sharing solutions, video conferencing apps, or a productivity toolkit like Office 365 that provides a wide range of tools for increased productivity.

-You can be more productive with Google Suite using the available communication tools for email, video conferencing, collaboration tools, online storage, and management.
+You can be more productive with Google Workspace using the available communication tools for email, video conferencing, collaboration tools, online storage, and management.
 With it, you get all you need to do your best work, in one package that works seamlessly from computer, phone or tablet.

 Empowering teams with these technologies allow employees and managers to stay on the same page during remote working.
 These tools will keep your team be more connected and productive even after COVID-19 impact lessens and people start coming back to work.

 #3 Use reliable tools to maintain data security

 Most employees are now working from home, causing the number of devices that expose remote desktop protocols to the internet on standard ports to jump.
 Organizations must ensure a secure remote workspace to be both protected and productive.

 Another major question for organizations is how their valuable company data will be protected when it’s being shared remotely between vendors, teammates and partners.
 It’s imminent for them to protect data, systems and applications at all times – irrespective of their location.

 You can make use of enterprise -grade file sync and share technology like Acronis to remain productive and safe in these challenging times.
 Acronis not only supports a wide range of devices and systems but also delivers a level of integrated security that is required in the modern digital world – helping you to retain control and protect your data, even when on employee devices.